US to gauge climate damage from federal oil and gas sales

 “Tracy Stone-Manning and the Bureau of Land Management want to build new regulatory road blocks for oil and gas leasing on America’s federal lands,” Barrasso said.
 “This draft plan will result in less American energy production, fewer jobs for energy workers, and more frivolous lawsuits from environmental activists.”

+Some parcels that had been nominated by companies for sale were deferred and won’t be offered, officials said, citing concerns including potential impacts to struggling populations of a bird, the greater sage grouse.
+They did not immediately respond to requests for specifics on the size and location of those parcels.

-Federal agencies previously conducted reviews of potential greenhouse gas impacts from individual lease sales following court orders.
+Federal agencies have previously conducted reviews of potential greenhouse gas impacts from individual lease sales across the U.S. West following court orders.
 Officials in many cases concluded the emissions were miniscule on a global scale.

 Andrew Black with the National Wildlife Federation said including the full costs of energy development was crucial to understanding its impacts.

-“It’s really an important justice issue and step forward for dealing with the ethical and moral responsibilities to these communities,” said Black, who worked for Stone-Manning at the federation before she joined the administration.
-“You’re looking at this not just as an environmental issue, but what the climate effects are on communities that are encountering devastating droughts, fires, flooding.”
+“You’re looking at this not just as an environmental issue, but what the climate effects are on communities that are encountering devastating droughts, fires, flooding,” said Black, who worked for Stone-Manning at the federation before she joined the administration.

+The oil and gas industry will keep pushing for lease sales to be held this year, said Kathleen Sgamma with the Western Energy Alliance, an industry group.
+A second lawsuit against the Biden administration is pending before a federal judge in Wyoming,

+“It will be litigated how they use the social cost of carbon,” Sgamma said.
+“That’s going to affect regulation all throughout the government, not just in this case.”

 Follow Matthew Brown on Twitter: @MatthewBrownAP